joeax/LearnAI-DesigningandArchitectingIntelligentAgents/02-bot_design/1_session.md

  ### 2.1: Bot Design Principles

  This session focuses on the design aspects of bots with an emphasis on good bot design that has been established by conducting engagements with partners and customers.
-At the end of this session you will be able to:
+At the end of this session you should be able to:

 1. Conduct effective design research.
 2. Enhance and optimize conversational flow.